coolbreeze413/qorc-onion-apps/qorc_gpiocontroller_wb/README.rst

   localparam  REG_ADDR_GPIO_OE    =  8'h08        ;

-The GPIO Controller itself is defined to have an OFFSET of as in the code:
+The GPIO Controller itself is defined to have an OFFSET as below:
+[fpga/rtl/AL4S3B_FPGA_IP.v]

 ::

   parameter       GPIO_BASE_ADDRESS           = 17'h04000     ;

-Finally, the FPGA BASE ADDRESS (when accessed from the AHB side of M4) is :code:`0x40020000`
+Finally, the FPGA BASE ADDRESS (when accessed from the AHB side of M4) is :code:`0x40020000` [HAL/inc/eoss3_dev.h]

 Using this information, we see that the basic design is :

-- Control GPIO as output or input be setting 1 or 0 respectively to the appropriate bit in :code:`REG_ADDR_GPIO_OE (0x40024008)`
+- Control GPIO as output or input by setting 1 or 0 respectively to the appropriate bit in :code:`REG_ADDR_GPIO_OE (0x40024008)`

 - If set as output, set the appropriate bit as 1 or 0 for High/Low in :code:`REG_ADDR_GPIO_OUT (0x40024004)`